-This space—a normally welcoming environment that I’ve turned to for years in order to escape the cold and cruel whimsy for ridicule and emotional abuse found elsewhere—is actually just another space for cold and cruel whimsy for ridicule and abuse, just aimed at someone other than me.
+That concept leaves a pit in my stomach, and a sinking sense that this discussion and the issues that surround it are a lot bigger than just things I can address.
+It gives me the sensation that no matter what influence I can try to have on gaming at large, this space—a normally welcoming environment that I’ve turned to for years in order to escape the cold and cruel whimsy for ridicule and emotional abuse found elsewhere—is actually just another space for cold and cruel whimsy for ridicule and abuse.
+It’s just not usually aimed at me.

 Because this is what the gaming community is.
 Publicly airing these kinds of opinions don’t changes those who play games, it just reveals the sides of them that are normally more smoothed over.
 The mere existence of this criticism doesn’t manifest this kind of rage, anger, and bullying from commenters out of the void.
 It’s there already, and always has been, waiting for any excuse to spiral out into the world like a rocket targeting the most recent person to speak out.